Temperate rainforest plants: Lists, info, and photos of plants, trees, wildflowers and mushrooms in the Pacific Northwest, plus links to details.

-Just don't try to force your way through thickets of Devil's Club without ridiculously heavy protection!
+Just don't try to force your way through heavy thickets of Devil's Club without ridiculously heavy protection.

 In the temperate rainforest of the Pacific Northwest, carpets of green drape and decorate every surface possible, while ferns grow profusely if and where the trees and brambles give them space.
 Thousands of species of ferns and epiphytes grow in the Pacific Northwest, and especially in the rain forests; with so many species, the combinations in any one locality are seemingly endless.

 Various types and species of ferns add their abundant texture to the forest floor.
 This site cannot catalog them all, but we'll certainly give you a taste of the rainforest ambiance via photos.
 For more info, consider purchasing one or more of the expert resources below.